ozio/react-intl-google-docs/README.md

 ### Step 2: Get `credentials.json`:

 You can download it from [Google API Console](https://console.developers.google.com/apis/library) by creating new project.
-When you got it - put it in `/`.
+When you got it - put it in project root.

 ### Step 3: Generate `token.json`:

 To generate it, run `npm run generate-token` and answer all the questions.

-## Step 4: Create spreadsheet in Google Docs with following structure:
+### Step 4: Create spreadsheet in Google Docs with following structure:

 | Link | Russian | English | Spanish | French | Chinese |
 |------|---------|---------|---------|--------|---------|